gap6033/Warehouse-Order-Processing-Simulation/Readme.md

 - Bring your terminal to the extracted "Folder" and run:
     "pip install -r requirements.txt"
     This is to install the numpy==1.25.2 package.
--All the variables have been configured via config.py file
+- All the variables have been configured via config.py file
 - The program can be run from process.py file:
     - While terminal open in the extracted folder.
-    - run "python process.py" command in the terminal -The output would be three csv files:
+    - run "python process.py" command in the terminal
+- The output would be three csv files:
-    - "Process_report" - containing the time comparisons of two approaches -"Robot_Report_Mode_1" - containing distance moved by robot in mode 1 -"Robot_Report_Mode_2" - containing distance moved by robot in mode 2 -Sample outputs have already been generated for the user.
+    - "Process_report" - containing the time comparisons of two approaches
+    - "Robot_Report_Mode_1" - containing distance moved by robot in mode 1
+    - "Robot_Report_Mode_2" - containing distance moved by robot in mode 2
+- Sample outputs have already been generated for the user.
 In case of a new run they would be overwritten.